WVLT-TV: "Volunteer TV"

-Phipps and the minority partners in Knoxville Channel 8 Limited Partnership agreed to sell WCTV and WKXT to Gray Communications Systems (now Gray Television) at the end of 1995, with the sale consummated in 1996.
+Phipps and the minority partners in Knoxville Channel 8 Limited Partnership agreed to sell WCTV and WKXT to Gray Communications Systems (now Gray Media) at the end of 1995, with the sale consummated in 1996.
 (Many of the partners then briefly owned WINT-TV channel 20.)
 The new owners changed the call sign to the current WVLT-TV on February 10, 1997, as part of a major investment in the station and its news product.

 WVLT-TV began programming a secondary service as a digital subchannel in 2004: "UPN Knoxville", which replaced prior low-power carrier WEEE-LP.
 This service assumed the MyNetworkTV affiliation in September 2006, first as "MyEastTennesseeTV" and later as "MyVLT-2".
 Some local programming has also aired on the MyVLT channel, such as high school football.

 Gray expanded its Knoxville operation in 2015 when it purchased WBXX-TV from Lockwood Broadcast Group.
 The deal was part of a like-kind exchange in which Lockwood received KAKE in Wichita, Kansas—which needed to be sold so Gray could purchase Schurz Communications—and Gray received WBXX and $11.2 million in cash.
 At the time, Knoxville was the company's largest media market.